Our Executive Board

 Adina dabija

-Adina is also a Certified Hypnotist specialized in anxiety, trauma, inner child healing and past life regression.
+Adina is also a Certified Hypnotist specialized in anxiety, trauma, addictions and spiritual hypnosis.
 Adina has been a member of the National Guild of Hypnotists (NGH) since 2019.
 To deepen her hypnosis practice, Adina trained with Dr. Mario Martinez in biocognitive science and psychoneuroimmunology.

 Adina founded Sol Center, a holistic healing center, in 2017, with a focus on top-down (mind to body) approach to wellness and disease.
 A published author, Adina helped many create the experience of bringing back the sacred into their lives through her poetry and wellness programs.